February 23-24, 2019

 - Compete for amazing prizes!

 Students will be organized into groups with mixed skill sets and interests: computer science, coding, interface design and social activism.
 Each student group will be assigned NIU student mentors to help guide their project.
 Experts and representatives from higher education and technology/computer science will be on hand to work with students throughout the 24 hours.
 At the end of the hack, prizes will be awarded to the best hacks of the day.
+There is a $25 fee that includes all food and workshops, as well as a Huskie Hack T-shirt!

 Are you a college student who loves computer science, hacking, interface design or social activism?
 We’re looking for NIU students to be mini-project managers for our student hack groups.
 You’ll help guide the students in the planning and execution of their projects.
 This is a great opportunity to experience being a group leader and to share your passion and skills with younger students.
 We plan to pair each team of high school students with two mentors: one in social activism and one in computer science.